Color blind perspective, glasses and flowers

 Here is a list of items AgencyQ includes in our designs for accessibility:

-• Use of sans-serif font: fonts without the curly q’s.
+• Use of sans-serif font: fonts without the curlicues.

-• We use graphics and/icons along side links and navigation when needed.
+• We use graphics and/or icons along side links and navigation when needed.

 • We design for text to audio.